prasanna-lmsace/moodle-theme_boost_union/README.md

 With this setting, you can hide one or multiple nodes from the primary navigation.

+###### Alternative logo link URL

+With this setting, you can set an alternative link URL which will be used as link on the logo in the navigation bar.
+You can use this setting to, for example, link to your organization's website instead of the Moodle frontpage to maintain a homogeneous navigation bar throughout all of your organization's systems.

 ##### User menu

 ###### Add preferred language link to language menu

 With this setting, you can add a 'Set preferred language' setting to the language menu within the user menu.
 Understandably, this setting is only processed if the language menu is enabled at all.

+##### Navbar

+###### Show starred courses popover in the navbar

+With this setting, you can show a popover menu with links to starred courses next to the messages and notifications menus.

 ##### Breadcrumbs